 There will be two in-person ceremonies, and graduates and their guests will be assigned to one of them based on their school or college, according to Pines.
 Graduates may have two guests.

-This year’s commencement speaker will be University of Maryland grad and president and CEO of IonQ, Peter Chapman.
-According to the announcement, IonQ is a company focused on quantum computing.
+This year’s commencement speaker will be president and CEO of quantum computing company IonQ, Peter Chapman, who is a graduate of the University of Maryland.

-“Our graduates have worked so hard and achieved so much, and now they can have this special moment that is so well-deserved,” President Sylvia Burwell said in the statement.
+“Our graduates have worked so hard and achieved so much, and now they can have this special moment that is so well-deserved,” President Sylvia Burwell said in a statement.

 - Sign up for WTOP alerts